dasiths/dasiths.github.io/_posts/2024-05-03-llm-prompt-injection-considerations-for-tool-use.md

 The backend app will receive the query along with the "user context" and will have to figure out what tools to call.
 This can often mean using an LLM, where the prompt can include the users past conversations, user's information, tool definitions, instruction on how to use format the inputs for the tool and finally the user's query.

 The LLM will then look at all this information and output something to indicate the use of tools and the input to those tools.
 The LLM effectively "generates" the inputs to the downstream APIs.
-This means there is a risk of these inputs being affected the user's input in an unintended fashion.
+This means there is a risk of these inputs being affected by the user's input in an unintended fashion.

 With this knowledge, let's now look at how this can be abused by prompt injection.